Library Board

 Name Title Town Term Expires

-Polly Meissner Vice President Pierson 2026
+Polly Meissner President Pierson 2026

-Carol Nelson Recording Secretary Rural Moville 2024
+Carol Nelson Financial Secretary Moville 2030

 Susan Matthias Trustee Rural Hornick 2027